 BOOK AN APPOINTMENT

-Now that you have everything as mentioned above together, you will need to book your FREE appointment with a kitchen design expert in one of our showrooms.
+Now that you have everything mentioned above together, you will need to book your FREE appointment with a kitchen design expert in one of our showrooms.
 We have Kitchen and Bath Showrooms in Saskatoon, Regina, Calgary, and Edmonton.
 This Design Consultation appointment can take on average between 1 and 3 hours depending on the size and complexity of your project.
 Here, your kitchen design professional will help guide you through the entire process, from beginning to end, and within your budget.